-The Italian trainer is taking a lot of flak after Saturday's derby defeat, so Goal has decided to take a look at how long he has remained unbeaten at his previous six clubsCarlo Ancelotti watched his Real Madrid side fall to a 1-0 defeat against city rivals Atletico on Saturday, his first reversal since arriving at the club.
+The Italian trainer is taking a lot of flak after Saturday's derby defeat, so Goal has decided to take a look at how long he's remained unbeaten at his previous six clubsCarlo Ancelotti watched his Real Madrid side fall to a 1-0 defeat against city rivals Atletico on Saturday, his first reversal since arriving at the club.

 The 54-year-old Italian is certainly no stranger to taking on a challenge in a new environment, with los Merengues having offered him his seventh head coaching role in a fourth different country, and the two-time Champions League-winning trainer knows full well that losing an unbeaten record is an inevitable part of the job.